Symptoms of Type 1 Diabetes in Infants and Toddlers

-Type 1 diabetes is a serious autoimmune disease in which the pancreas stops producing insulin—which is essential to getting energy from food.
-It strikes suddenly—and has nothing to do with diet or lifestyle.
-Unfortunately, signs of diabetes in toddlers, babies and infants may not always be easy to pinpoint.
-That’s because it’s very hard—particularly in the case of infants and babies—for youngsters to let their parents know that something isn’t right.
+Type 1 diabetes is a serious autoimmune disease in which the pancreas stops producing insulin, which is essential to getting energy from food.
+It strikes suddenly and has nothing to do with diet or lifestyle.
+Unfortunately, symptoms of type 1 diabetes in infants and toddlers may not always be easy to pinpoint.
+That’s because it’s very hard—particularly in the case of infants—for young children to let their parents know that something isn’t right.

-What to look for: Symptoms of pediatric diabetes in babies and toddlers
+What to look for: Symptoms of type 1 diabetes in babies and toddlers

 You may or may not be aware that increased thirst and frequent urination are common symptoms of type 1 diabetes in toddlers and other young children.
 The reason this happens is rising blood-sugar levels trigger a reaction in the body that pulls fluid from tissues.
 This will leave your son or daughter constantly—and understandably—thirsty, which leads to increased urination.
 If your toddler is potty-trained you may also notice that they revert back or have bed-wetting issues.

-Yeast infection: This type of infection can be one of the signs of diabetes in babies—but it may present itself as a diaper rash caused by excessive yeast.
+This type of infection can be one of the signs of diabetes in babies, but it may present itself as a diaper rash caused by excessive yeast.

-Unusual behavior: If your son or daughter suddenly becomes irritable, restless or moody it may be cause for concern, particularly if this coincides with other symptoms.
+If your son or daughter suddenly becomes irritable, restless, or moody it may be cause for concern, particularly if this coincides with other symptoms.